algokittens/arc69/README.md

     "properties": {
         "standard": {
             "type": "string",
+            "value": "arc69",
-            "description": "Describes the standard used, in this case arc69" },
+            "description": "(Required) Describes the standard used."
+        },
         "description": {
             "type": "string",
-            "description": "Describes the asset to which this token represents" },
+            "description": "Describes the asset to which this token represents."
+        },
         "external_url": {
             "type": "string",
-            "description": "A URI pointing to an external website presenting the asset."
+            "description": "A URI pointing to an external website.
+Borrowed from Open Sea's metadata format (https://docs.opensea.io/docs/metadata-standards)."
         },
         "media_url": {
             "type": "string",
-            "description": "A URI pointing the high resolution media file of the asset."
+            "description": "A URI pointing to a high resolution version of the asset's media."
         },
         "attributes": {
             "type": "array",
             "description": "Attributes following Open Sea's attributes format (https://docs.opensea.io/docs/metadata-standards#attributes)."
+        },
+        "mime_type": {
+            "type": "string",
+            "description": "Describes the MIME type of the ASA's URL (`au` field)."
         }
     }
 }
 ```
-The `standard` field is **REQUIRED**, all the other fields are **OPTIONAL**.
-But if provided, they **MUST** match the description in the JSON schema.
+The `standard` field is **REQUIRED** and **MUST** equal "arc69".
+All other fields are **OPTIONAL**.
+If provided, the other fields **MUST** match the description in the JSON schema.

-The URI field (`external_url`) is defined similarly as the Asset URL parameter `au`.
+The URI field (`external_url`) is defined similarly to the Asset URL parameter `au`.
-However, contrary to the Asset URL, it does not need to link to the digital media file.
+However, contrary to the Asset URL, the `external_url` does not need to link to the digital media file.

 #### MIME Type

-In addition to including a MIME type in the `au` field of the asset, the JSON Metadata schema allows indication of the MIME type and subtype.
+In addition to including a MIME type in the `au` field of the asset, the JSON Metadata schema allows indication of the MIME type.